Cats & Dogs (Mental As Anything album): Reception

 AllMusic said, "the Mentals created their first true 'classic' album, which takes the best elements from their debut album and betters them by leaps and bounds.
 Everyone in the band shines on this album, from Martin Plaza's warm drawl to Reg Mombassa's amazing slide fretwork and Greedy Smith's confident and playful keyboards."

 Rip It Up agreed the album was, "generally acknowledged as the Mentals' most accomplished album, where their diverse ideas came together consistently."

-Cash Box magazine reviewed the revised American version of the album called If You Leave Me Can I Come Too?, which has a slightly different track listing.
+Cash Box reviewed the revised American version of the album called If You Leave Me Can I Come Too?, which has a slightly different track listing.
 They claimed "This album of down under 'punk funk and beatnik rockabilly' is actually comprised [sic] selections from two previously released gold Aussie albums and a peppy single produced by Elvis Costello entitled 'I Didn't Mean to Be Mean'.
 Look for AOR, pop and progressive play on these shores, especially in the wake of the success of antipodean peers Men At Work."